Xray HA OpenShift Installation

 Xray on OpenShift is available from version 3.80.9 onwards.

-Before you proceed with the installation, review the system requirements.
+Before proceeding with the installation, review the system requirements.

 Xray's system requirements are dependent on the scale of your environment.